gravitational/careers/challenges/frontend/challenge.md

 This level focuses on serving web assets.

 * Serve web assets from a web server.
-* Add the ability to bookmark URLs for quick navigation.
+* Containerize your application using Docker.
+* URL Naviation

 Directions:

-* Containerize your application using Docker.
 * You can use a basic server (like nginx) to serve web assets or write a small NodeJS/Go application to serve them.
+* Ensure that the path of the directory/file being viewed is part of the URL.
+  Refreshing the page should show the same state/content as before.

 ### Level 3